Graduation and Residency Conference Requirements

 Exemptions from the residency attendance and participation requirement must be approved in advance by the dean and may be considered only for highly unusual and extenuating circumstances beyond the student's control.
 In cases where an exemption is approved, an alternate academic assignment will be required prior to the conferral of the master's degree.

 Students who have previously completed a master’s degree and attended an on-campus CGCS residency conference will not be required to attend a subsequent residency in order to complete their second (and any subsequent) master’s degree.
-If these students choose to attend a second residency they will be required to abide by all deadlines, registration dates, and program participation expectations.
+If these students choose to attend a second residency they are required to abide by all deadlines, registration dates, and program participation expectations.
 Those who choose not to attend must communicate their intentions by the residency registration deadline.

 Master’s degree students who previously attended residency as a bachelor’s degree-completion student will be required to attend the residency conference in order to fulfill the requirements of the master’s degree.

 The annual Residency Conference includes program-specific academic recognition ceremonies and a college-wide graduation ceremony.

 In order to participate in the academic recognition and graduation ceremonies, all master's degree students must have:

 - completed all required courses or be enrolled in the final course of the program;